 The BBC website contains this article and the Plymouth Herald website this article describing Wednesday's disposal of a mortar bomb* on Tregantle Beach in Whitsand Bay, Cornwall by members of Plymouth-based Southern Diving Unit 1 (SDU1).
 The articles feature MCDOA Honorary Treasurer Peter Davis, OIC of SDU1.

 The Royal Navy website contains this article describing the arrival of HMS Penzance (MCM1 Crew 3) in her new base port of Bahrain after a seven week transit.
 Her passage covered 6,850 nautical miles during the Monsoon season.
-After her 47-day journey, her 40-strong ship’s company has started to carry out the work the UK mine countermeasure force is renowned for, working with partners to ensure the security of sea lanes in the Gulf.
+After her 47-day journey, she relieved HMS Ramsey (MCM1 Crew 2 commanded by MCDOA member Ash Spencer) and her 40-strong ship’s company has now started to carry out the work the UK MCM force is renowned for, working with partners to ensure the security of sea lanes in the Gulf.

 HMS Penzance in Bahrain

 HMS Quorn and HMS Ramsey arrive in Malta

 HMS Quornn(MCM2 Crew 3) and(MCM2 Crew 3) and HMS Ramsey (MCM1 Crew 2 commanded by MCDOA member Ash Spencer) were captured arriving in Valletta today.
 Both ships are heading back to the UK after their three-year deployments in the Gulf.
 They are expected to sail from Malta on Monday 11 August.

 7 Aug 14 - New lease of life for HMS Middleton